localstack/awesome-localstack/README.md

 - [Miniflare](https://pypi.org/project/localstack-extension-miniflare/): LocalStack extension to run Miniflare, a serverless Cloudflare worker emulator.
 - [Stripe](https://pypi.org/project/localstack-extension-stripe/): LocalStack extension to run a stateful Stripe service mock.

+[//]: # (!!
+Do not place anything under content - this part is periodically recreated to update list from existing resources.)

 ## Content

 ### Tutorials